sabbadino/mcp-playwright/playwright.test.generator/playwright.test.generator/Templates/ms-mcp-prompt-3.md

 # Only after all steps are completed:
     ## close the browser
-    ## emit a playwright TypeScript test that uses @playwright/test based on message history and paas it to the 'evaluate_playwright_test_script' tool for validation.
+    ## generate the playwright test for the given steps (use the 'browser_generate_playwright_test' tool).
+Once you have generated the test script call the 'evaluate_playwright_test_script' function that will run the generated script and provide feedback on the test execution.
     ## if you are reported that the emitted test script has errors or the test fails, try to fix it, but give up after {{generate_retries}} times

 # IMPORTANT INSTRUCTIONS ABOUT SCRIPT GENERATION